array-eu/deptree_presentation/PITCHME.md

 - modularity (building block approach) and independency from any specific tool
     - define main building block types that are always needed to implement an automatic OSS Compliance process (regardless of the specific technical environment)
     - implement a db of packages, licenses and SPDX data
-- license mapping at binary level (and not only at package level)
-- enable implementation of company's internal OSS policies

 ---
 ### TODO (2)